 If you don’t have a high-speed blender, it helps to soak the cashews in hot water for at least 30 minutes to soften them.

-Or you can soak them overnight in your refrigerator.
+Or you can soak them overnight in your refrigerator in a covered bowl.

 Then after the pasta is done, I leave it in the strainer and use the same pot to saute the garlic and mushrooms.
 Less cleanup is always a plus!

-Once the mushrooms are cooked down, the baby spinach and cooked pasta go in the pot.
+Once the mushrooms are cooked down, the baby spinach and cooked pasta go in to the pot.